 The Committee assesses the impact of a Public Bill and, where appropriate, publishes a report on the Bill to inform the House.
 The Committee also undertakes investigative inquiries into wider constitutional issues and publishes a report with recommendations aimed principally at the Government.

-The Committee also takes evidence annually from the Deputy Prime Minister, the Lord Chancellor, the Lord Chief Justice of England and Wales, the President of the Supreme Court and from the chairman of the House of Lords Appointments Commission.
+The Committee also takes annual evidence from the Minister for the Constitution, the Lord Chancellor, the Lord Chief Justice of England and Wales, the President of the Supreme Court and from the chairman of the House of Lords Appointments Commission.

-In the 2014-15 session the Committee published eleven reports.
+In the 2015-16 session the Committee published ten reports.
 These are available on the publications page.
 Future Committee reports will appear here as they are available.